jahandaniyal/ShortestPathDijkstra/README.md

-In the GUI,we individually plot the nodes by clicking onto the screen which are labelled as A,B,C and so on.After creating the nodes,we draw edges in between them by dragging from one edge to another edge.Automaticaaly,the weights will get assigned to the edges based on the distance formula.In the boxes created, we enter the source and the destination node for which we are calculating the shortest distance.By doing so,the path
+In the GUI,we individually plot the nodes by clicking onto the screen which are labelled as A,B,C and so on.After creating the nodes, we draw edges in between them by dragging from one edge to another edge.
+Automatically,the weights will get assigned to the edges based on the distance formula.In the boxes created, we enter the source and the destination node for which we are calculating the shortest distance.By doing so,the path